 Even if you do not want to spend the money required for using your smartphone on a cruise ship, it doesn’t mean that you have to disconnect for the entire vacation.
 You might be able to get internet access at restaurants, cafes, and even beaches while ashore at ports of call.

-Many beach resorts and hotels that offer day passes now include access to WiFi as part of the package price.
+Many beach resorts and hotels that offer day passes include access to wifi as part of the package price.
 So, you could score some time to check your email, post some vacation photos on social media, or get caught up on the news while on a shore excursion.
 Since many of these networks are public, you should be cautious about which sites you visit while connected (see below).

-Be Smart About What Networks and Sites You Access
+7. Be Smart About What Networks and Sites You Access

 Comments

 Do you have any tips on how to best use your smartphone at sea?
-Do you purchase an internet package while on a cruise?
+Do you usually purchase an internet package while on a cruise?
 Drop an anchor below to share your experiences on staying connected while on a cruise ship.

 6 comments